Corrections and Retractions Policy

 Link Persistence and Long-Term Accessibility

-- Peer-review status: All research articles published by IJPSC are subject to a rigorous double-blind peer review process.
+- Peer review status: All research articles undergo double-blind peer review

-- License: Articles are published under the Creative Commons Attribution 4.0 International License (CC BY 4.0), where applicable.
+- License information: Articles are published under the Creative Commons Attribution 4.0 International License (CC BY 4.0), where applicable

-- Funding disclosure: Contributions are supported by the Anneliese and Prof. Dr. Dr. h. c. mult.
-Waldemar Wittmann Foundation, an institution dedicated to the advancement of science, research, and education.
+- Funding disclosure: Research may be supported by the Anneliese and Prof. Dr. Dr. h. c. mult.
+Waldemar Wittmann Foundation

-- Ethical compliance: All submissions must adhere to IJPSC’s Code of Ethics.
+- Ethical compliance: All publications follow IJPSC’s Code of Ethics and COPE guidelines

 For additional information about this policy or any editorial matter, please contact: